MedEzzedineBenZbiba/laravel_Eco_events/README.md

-# 🌍 Eco-Action Platform: Community-Driven Environmental Change
+# 🌍 Eco-Events Platform: Community-Driven Environmental Change

 The Eco-Action Platform is a comprehensive web application designed to connect environmentally conscious users with local events, sustainable products, and corporate sponsors.
 Our goal is to create a secure, transparent, and highly collaborative environment that translates community ideas into real-world action.